indweller/gamengen-wm/README.md

 # DeepRTS GameNGen: Testing Diffusion Models for Strategic Reasoning

-This project adapts the GameNGen approach (originally for DOOM) to the DeepRTS real-time strategy game.
+This environment adapts the GameNGen approach (originally for DOOM) to the DeepRTS real-time strategy game.
 The goal is to test whether diffusion models can capture **strategic reasoning** or if they're just creating visually plausible frames.

 ## Why DeepRTS?